tbnobody/OpenDTU-docs/docs/index.md

 Open Source software to talk to [Hoymiles][1]{target=_blank} solar inverters.
 It is an alternative to their DTUs[^1] which sync everthing into the s-Miles cloud.

+!!! note "Note"

+    You can only use one DTU for a specific inverter.
+You cannot query a inverter with two DTUs.
+Mixing up multiple DTUs may lead to an unexpected behavior!

 ## Remarkable features

 * Read live data from inverter